john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 ## Downsample ##

 This is very straightforward so I won't describe it in detail.
-Very likely you'll have already generated a downsampled version of the scene image as an input to other post processing effects (bloom, screen space reflections) which can be reused.
+Very likely you'll have already generated a downsampled version of the scene image as an input to other post processing effects (e.g. bloom) which can be reused.
 Choosing the downsampled size is a tradeoff: smaller render targets make the feature generation and blur steps cheaper, however you may need more blur to hide blocky artefacts if the resolution is too low.
-A nice middle ground might be to use a small Gaussian blur to replace the box filter during the downsampling.
+A nice middle ground might be to use a small Gaussian blur instead of a box filter during the downsampling.

 ## Feature Generation ##

 Here we read the downsampled scene image in order to generate lens the flare 'features'.
-Bright areas in the source image should project to other areas of the image along a path through the image center.
+Bright areas in the source image should project to other parts of the image along a path through the image center.
 In a real flare, the shapes of the features are determined by a combination of the lens and aperture geometry.
-This is easier to simulate with sprite-based lens flare, but for the screen space technique we have to sample the source image in novel ways to try and emulate it.
+This is easier to emulate with a sprite-based lens flare, but for the screen space technique we are restricted to sampling the source image in novel ways.

 ### Ghosts ###